UMR-CNRM/vortex/sphinx/userguide/shell.rst

 :command:`item`

-  Extract from an object either a key/idx entry.
+  Extract from an object either a key or an idx entry.
   Return this entry.

   .. code-block:: console